WPMedia/arc-themes-blocks/blocks/large-manual-promo-block/README.md

 _Block containing a large manual promo component.
 Please provide a 1-2 sentence description of what the block is and what it does._

-## Acceptance Criteria

-- Add AC relevant to the block

 ## Props

 | **Prop**                  | **Required** | **Type** | **Description**                                     |